(This page revised December 20, 2021)

-The Eagle Pencil Company moved the joint all the way to the distal end of the barrel.
+The Eagle Pencil Company moved the joint all the way to the back end of the barrel.
 In the Eagle version, the extended section became the whole barrel, and it was fitted with threads inside the opening at the back.
 The ink reservoir was a smaller tube with a knob at its closed end, and threads adjacent to the knob mated with those in the barrel to secure the reservoir in place.
 To prevent leakage, the front end of the reservoir fitted precisely into a narrow groove between the back end of the section and the bore of the barrel.
 Again, it was still possible, if the pen was not carefully tightened together, for a leak to occur.

 George S. Parker eliminated the joint altogether by creating a push-to-install nib unit comprising the nib and feed together with a hard rubber collar.
 Similar pens with threaded nib units also made an appearance.
 To fill a jointless pen, the user removed the nib unit.
 This could get even more messy than usual, and there was the perennial risk that the nib and feed might become misaligned or damaged during removal or reinstallation.
 Worst of all, perhaps, was the possibility of the nib unit’s becoming stuck tightly enough that the average person simply could not remove it.

 As you can see, none of these approaches furnished a complete and foolproof solution.